-Spring with Ayurveda - New beginning!
+Spring with Ayuverda - New Start!

-Spring and autumn are important times of the year for detoxifying the body according to the ancient system of Ayurveda.
+Spring and autumn are important times of year for detoxifying the body according to the ancient system of Ayurveda.

 Start your day with half a lemon squeezed into a glass of lukewarm water.

-We will need :
+We will need:

 -1 special tongue cleaner or a soft toothbrush

--1 tbsp. melted coconut oil or sunflower oil
+-1 tbsp melted coconut oil or sunflower oil

 Benefits: